 Conclusion

 Just as the causes behind Haiti’s current political crisis are deep and complex, there is no quick or easy way out of the current crisis.
 If Haiti is to truly achieve stability, the deep-rooted democratic and rule of law deficiencies that have resulted in the exclusion of the impoverished majority will have to be addressed.
 The question facing the Haiti government, and the international community that has historically played an outsized role in Haiti, is whether the current turmoil will be used as an opportunity to truly invest in systemic change.
 Until they do, more chaos is likely to follow.
-It is a time of intense uncertainty, but also a time of renewed hope.
+It is thus a time of intense uncertainty, but also a time of renewed hope.